 First Generation Garden State Parkway Shield

 A very nice person named Shera contacted me in March 2025 asking if I would be interested in an “old” Garden State Parkway shield.
-When she sent me a photo of the shield, I realized she wasn’t just whistling Dixie; it was one of the very hard to find first generation GSP shields that were used in the Parkway’s early years, until about 1955 or ’56.
-It’s a NJ sign gem that I’ve always had my eyes open for.
+When she sent me a photo of the shield, I realized she had one of the truly rare first generation GSP shields that were used in the Parkway’s early years, only until about 1955 or ’56.
+It’s a gem of a sign that I never expected to come across, but, lo and behold, she had one!
+It had been hanging on the wall her late grandparents’ garage in Clifton – not far from my boyhood home.
+We worked out a deal, and my buddy Ed Tapanes picked up the sign and shipped it to me.
+He also tipped me off that there were other things in the box.
+See below…